webino/WebinoDraw/README.md

     ),

-  *NOTE: Magic form is just like an ordinary zend form, but it could be instantiated via DI and fixes some issues with an element translation.*
+  *NOTE: Magic form is just like an ordinary zend form, but it could be instantiated via DI.*

-  *NOTE: If you don't want to use Draw's MagicForm, just inject one into ServiceManager.
-But there can be potential problems with the translation.
-But watch translations!*
+  *NOTE: If you don't want to use Draw's MagicForm, just inject one into ServiceManager.*

 ## Pitfalls

   - Use `<![CDATA[ ]]>` with entities, like `&amp;` to: `<![CDATA[&amp;]]>`

-  - To draw the form the Draw's MagicForm is used.
-It solves some temporary issues with translation when Zend's FormElement view helper is used, because it does not allow to pass translator text domain to its elements.
-    Next issue it solves is feature, it allows to instantiate the object of type FormInterface via DI directly.
+  - To create the form the Draw's MagicForm is used.
+It allows to instantiate the object of type FormInterface via DI directly.
 However any valid form available via ServiceManager can be used.

+  - To draw the form the Draw's MagicFormElement and MagicFormRow view helper is used.
+It solves some  issues with the translator when Zend's FormElement view helper is used, because it does not allow to pass translator text domain to its elements.

 ## Examples